Cubically/cubically-lua/README.md

-# cubically-lua
+# cubically-lua [variant]
 A Cubically interpreter written in Lua.
+This is a variant of Cubically.

 ### Usage
 Import `cubically.lua`, `tables.lua`, and `cube.lua` into your project, then run this line of code: